declankieran-nhsd/hapi-fhir-3to4-demo/scripts/README.md

     `../examples`
 The StructureDefinitions for the [source](../packages/hl7.fhir.r3.core%233.0.2/package.tar) (input) and [target](../packages/hl7.fhir.r4.core%234.0.1/package.tar) (transformation) are what determines whether data was lost or is invalid and shouldn't be in the input.

+### Use of StructureDefinitions in Comparison

-The results are sectioned in terms of the hierarchy in StructureDefinition (example using Encounter below).
+The results are sectioned in terms of the IDs of the elements in the snapshot (FHIRPath snapshot.element.id) in a StructureDefinition (example using Encounter below).
 The script creates a dictionary to hold the definition of each resource.
 Each level within the (JSON) resource structure will be examined in terms of sub elements.

 For example:
 ```